zulip/zulip.github.io/gsoc-ideas.md

   **Skills recommended**: Python and JavaScript/CSS, plus devops skills (Linux deployment, Docker, puppet etc.) are all useful here.
   Experience writing tools using various popular APIs is helpful for being able to make good choices.
-Experts: Steve Howell, Alicja Raszkowska.
+Experts: Steve Howell.

 - Redesign the Zulip settings and administration pages to be more consistent, performant, and prettier, with nice reusable UI